2222 Ross Avenue: From Packard Dealership to “War School” to Landmark Skyscraper

-After the U.S. officially entered the war and it became obvious that “defense schools” around the country would have to admit women in order to maintain manufacturing quotas, women began to work beside men in January, 1942.
+After the U.S. officially entered the war and it became obvious that “defense schools” around the country would have to admit women in order to maintain manufacturing quotas, women began to work beside men at the Ross Avenue school in January, 1942.

 Thousands of men and women trained at the Ross Avenue facility until the war ended in 1945.
 The school continued, but no longer as a Defense School — it became Dallas Vocational School, and its first students were veterans.

-In 1976, the school was designated as one of Dallas’ DISD magnet schools — it became the Transportation Institute, where “students interested in owning their own dealership, becoming a technician-mechanic or an auto body specialist will receive on the spot training in a laboratory consisting of a new car showroom, a modernly equipped repair center and a complete auto rebuilding facility” (DMN, Aug.
+In 1976, the school was designated as one of the Dallas Independent School District’s magnet schools — it became the Transportation Institute, where “students interested in owning their own dealership, becoming a technician-mechanic or an auto body specialist will receive on the spot training in a laboratory consisting of a new car showroom, a modernly equipped repair center and a complete auto rebuilding facility” (DMN, Aug.
 22, 1976).
 Back to its roots!
 And it only took 37 years.

 The school continued for a while but, inevitably, the property became more and more attractive to developers.
 In 1981, as the developers were circling, a City Landmark Designation Eligibility List was issued.
 It contained buildings which had “particular architectural, historical, cultural and/or other significance to the City of Dallas,” and, if approved, were eligible to receive historic landmark designation.
 I’m guessing 2222 Ross Avenue didn’t make the cut, because Trammell Crow bought the building in 1983 and tore it down the next year.

 So?
 Where’s that facade?
-There was no mention of it until a June 25, 1987 article in the Morning News about another developer who had big plans for a major Deep Ellum complex called “Near Ellum,” which would be be bounded by Commerce, Crowdus, Taylor, and Henry streets.
+There was no mention of it for three years, until an article in the Morning News about another developer who had big plans for a major Deep Ellum complex called “Near Ellum,” which would be be bounded by Commerce, Crowdus, Taylor, and Henry streets.

 Aaaaaaaaaaaaaaaand … that never happened.
 I wonder if that 76-year-old disassembled limestone facade is still crated up somewhere around town?
 Somehow I doubt it.